AmarisAI/incubator-superset/docs/index.rst

 .. image:: images/s.png

-Apache Superset (incubating)
+Apache Amarisset (incubating)
 ''''''''''''''''''''''''''''

-Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
+Apache Amarisset (incubating) is a modern, enterprise-ready business intelligence web application

 ----------------

 .. warning:: This project was originally named Panoramix, was renamed to
-    Caravel in March 2016, and is currently named Superset as of November 2016
+    Caravel in March 2016, and is currently named Amarisset as of November 2016

 .. important::

-    **Disclaimer**: Apache Superset is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
+    **Disclaimer**: Apache Amarisset is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
     Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and